-- Submit all CD or equivalent documents to PM. - Submit Performance Baseline Change Proposal approvals to PM. - PM will lead Independent Cost Reviews and Independent Cost Estimates as delineated in Appendix A, Tables 2.0 through 2.3.
+• Submit Performance Baseline Change Proposal approvals to PM.

+• PM will lead Independent Cost Reviews and Independent Cost Estimates as delineated in Appendix A, Tables 2.0 through 2.3.

 For PSOs that are eligible for the exemption, the Deputy Secretary must take affirmative action and approve the exemption through an action memorandum from the PSO with concurrence from PM.
 The Deputy Secretary may specify exceptions (e.g., retain high profile projects).